tanish-malekar/HerSafe/README.md

 For many survivors of abuse, the **psychological toll** is just as devastating as the physical harm.
 However, only **10%** of women experiencing domestic abuse seek mental health support, often due to fear of judgment, lack of privacy, or limited access to professional services.
 - Over **80%** of women facing abuse are at a higher risk of mental health issues such as **anxiety, depression**, and **PTSD**.
-- **Haven** aims to bridge this gap, offering an accessible, **empathetic, and private** support system for women in distress.
+- **SafeSupportAI** aims to bridge this gap, offering an accessible, **empathetic, and private** support system for women in distress.

 ###  **How It Works:**

-**Haven’s AI Avatar** provides **24/7 mental health support** through **confidential, non-judgmental conversations**.
+**SafeSupportAI’s AI Avatar** provides **24/7 mental health support** through **confidential, non-judgmental conversations**.
 The avatar listens to users' concerns and offers:
 - **Personalized coping strategies**
 - **Calming techniques**
 - **Relevant resources** to manage mental health, tailored specifically to the emotional needs of abuse survivors.

-Whether a user experiences **panic attacks**, **emotional exhaustion**, or simply needs a safe space to express their feelings, **Haven** is always there, offering a compassionate presence when needed most.
+Whether a user experiences **panic attacks**, **emotional exhaustion**, or simply needs a safe space to express their feelings, **SafeSupportAI** is always there, offering a compassionate presence when needed most.
 The best part?
 It's completely confidential—no need to worry about being overheard or judged.
 ![Therapy bot](https://i.ibb.co/RhhLdm9/napkin-selection-1.png)